 The reason we’re to live like that is this, “For at one time we too were foolish, disobedient, deceived, enslaved by all kinds of passions and pleasures, we lived in malice and envy, being hated and hating one another.”

 The first reason that we have to live like the apostle Paul, filled by the Holy Spirit shared with us, is because of our former life.
 Our former life demands that we care.
 It demands that we care.

-We think of “foolish” as not an intellectual.
-This word means “a moral fool.”
+These words, “foolish” as not an intellectual.
+We think of a fool as someone – this means “a moral fool”.
 “The fool has said in his heart, ‘There is no God.’”
 A fool is someone who doesn’t have spiritual discernment, they don’t know about spiritual realities.

 “Disobedient” means people that are defying authority, with their parents, the government, and most of all, God.
 “Deceived” means actively straying from the course or path that you know is right and following false guides.
 The phrase, “enslaved by all kinds of passions and pleasures,” we get that, right?

 He said, “Some of us were enslaved with sexual addictions, food addictions, word addictions, alcohol addictions, drug addictions, people pleasing addictions.”
 And then he says, “What happened is we had no sense of God, we are deceived, we’re living like this, and then envy and malice,” it means that when other people are doing well, we resent them for it.